LordBrim/thesis/README.md

 - [x] Update UI design for file a request modal.
 Success and error.
 - [x] Add date and timer modal to lockdown status
 - [x] Create a reusable modal for all screens
+- [ ] Add Modal for required completion of account profile in home for new users and users with incomplete data

 ## Admin Screen